School-Semester-Summaries/AI-semester-4/README.md

 This semester I first wanted to create a RL agent that could play Brawlhalla.
 This didn't really work out, so I did something easier.
 Image classification but with Brawlhalla Legends.

 ## Brawlhalla AI
+I tried to create an Reinforcement Learning agent in Brawlhalla.
+In short, I didn't get that far.

 [Click here to go to the Brawlhalla AI section](https://github.com/School-Semester-Summaries/AI-semester-4/tree/main/Individual%20Projects/Brawlhalla%20AI)

 ## Brawlhalla Legend Classification
+Inside this notebook we will classify brawlhalla legend images.
+Note: Only coded for 4 legends (easy to expand)

 [Click here to go to the Brawlhalla Legend Classification section](https://github.com/School-Semester-Summaries/AI-semester-4/tree/main/Individual%20Projects/Brawlhalla%20Legend%20Classification)

 # Group Project